Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Negative Results

+As alternative to \knn, we select samples based on cosine similarity in the citation embedding space.
+Take $c'$ papers that are within the similarity threshold $t$ of a query paper $\query$ such that $s(f_c(\query),f_c(d_i))<t$, where $s$ is the cosine similarity function.

+For example, given the similarity scores $S{=}\{0.9,0.8,0.7,0.1\}$ (ascending order, the higher the similarity is the closer the candidate embedding to the query embedding is) with $c'{=}2$ and $t{=}0.5$, the two candidates with the largest similarity scores and larger than the threshold would be $0.8$ and $0.7$.
+The corresponding papers would be selected as samples.
+While the positive threshold $t^+$ should close to 1, the negative threshold $t^-$ should be small to ensure samples are dissimilar from $\query$.
+However, the empirical results suggest that this strategy is inferior compared to \knn.

-\paragraph{Hard Negatives With Similarity Threshold}
+\subsection{Hard Negatives with Similarity Threshold}

-As shown in \cref{tab:ablation}, hard negative sampling with k nearest neighbors outperforms absolute similarity sampling. \cref{fig:hard_neg_range} show the validation results for different similarity thresholds.
+Selecting hard negatives based on the similarity threshold yields a test score of 81.7 (-0.1 points). \cref{fig:hard_neg_range} show the validation results for different similarity thresholds.
 A similar pattern as in \cref{fig:hard_neg} can be seen.
 When the negatives are closer to the query paper (larger similarity threshold $t$), the validation score decreases.

-\paragraph{Positives with Similarity Threshold}
+\subsection{Positives with Similarity Threshold}

 Positive sampling with \simthreshold performs poorly since even for small $t^{+}<0.5$ many query papers do not have any neighbors within this similarity threshold (more than 40\%).
 Solving this issue would require changing the set of query papers which we omit for comparability to SPECTER.